Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 This trend continues when you compare the two apps.
 Essentially, Jitsi Meet is the simpler free version of Brave Talk.

-If you thought Brave Talk was your best and simplest Zoom alternative, wait until you see what Jitsi Meet has to offer.
+If you thought Brave Talk was your best and simplest Zoom alternative, wait to see what Jitsi Meet has to offer.

-So, if you don’t appreciate the time limitation and the overall business of Zoom, and want a free and more straightforward video conferencing tool, Jitsi Meet might be just the thing you’re looking for.
+So, if you don’t appreciate the time limitation and the overall business of Zoom and want a free and more straightforward video conferencing tool, Jitsi Meet might be just what you’re looking for.

 Jitsi Meet pros: